 Help those who lack access to fresh, affordable, high-quality food in your community, learn more about growing food sustainably, and spend time outside on a farm with The Food Project’s Serve & Grow volunteer program!

-The Food Project’s sustainable farms are designed for human, not machine, labor; and rely on volunteers to tend the fields and help grow the vegetables that are donated and distributed locally.
+The Food Project’s sustainably managed farms are designed for human — not machine — labor.
+We rely on volunteers to help tend to the fields and help grow vegetables to donate and distribute locally.
 Volunteers work on the farms in the spring and in the fall when our youth crews are in school.

 As a Serve & Grow volunteer, you will:

 - Engage in a variety of farm tasks, including planting, weeding, harvesting, washing vegetables, preparing and clearing beds.

 - Learn about The Food Project, the food system, and sustainable farming.

 - Be a part of a healthy and just food system that ensures everyone has access to healthy, fresh food.

 Group Volunteers, please visit this page for more information.

 Individual Volunteers, please visit this page for more information.